Historical Records

 Paul Sebastian Cup

-The Paul Sebastian Cup was introduced in 1990.
+The Paul Sebastian Cup was introduced in 1990 and was awarded for the last time in 2024.
 The trophy was purchased and donated by Laureen Tunstall and her family in memory of her brother Paul who was a member of Aldridge Running Club in its early years

 Paul had suffered from a heart problem and had been advised by his doctor to exercise, so he joined ARC.